 This is the point of the film where I feel Ruben’s Bargaining phase begins.
 Ruben saw his deafness as a phase he would eventually overcome once he got his hearing implants.
 And he used the deaf community to cope with his situation until he got the money to pay for the operation.

 But while I understand why the film presents this as a betrayal to the community.
-I also do not blame Ruben for trying to recover his hearing.
+I also don’t blame Ruben for trying to recover his hearing.
 I mean, placed in the same situation, which one of us wouldn’t at least try to get their life back on track?

 The Final Step

-However, this all changes the minute Ruben talks about them returning home to play concerts again.
-And once Louise starts scratching again, Ruben finally gets the message.
+However, this all changes when Ruben starts talking about returning home to play concerts again.
+And the minute Louise starts scratching again, Ruben finally gets the message.
 He realizes the pressure he had been placing on her even before he lost his hearing.

 As I said in my opening, Sound of Metal is one of the best dramas I have seen this year.
-The movie gives an unfiltered look at a man trying to make the best of a terrible situation.
-But while going deaf was a horrible event in Ruben’s life, it ultimately helped him reform himself and save his relationship.
+The movie gives an unfiltered look at a man trying his best to navigate his way through a terrible situation.
+But while losing his hearing was a horrible event in Ruben’s life, it ultimately helped him reform himself and save his relationship.

 Riz Ahmed gives a fantastic performance as Ruben.
-And Paul Raci and Olivia Cooke were amazing as Joe and Louise, respectively.
-I can’t recommend this movie enough, and I hope you guys see it whenever possible.
+And Paul Raci and Olivia Cooke were equally as amazing as Joe and Louise, respectively.
+I can’t recommend Sound of Metal enough, and I hope you guys see it whenever possible.